 Health Benefits of Pecans

-Nervous System.
-A Fistful of pecans a day may help to protect the nervous system, according to a new animal study published by Current Topics in Nutraceutical Research.
+A fistful of pecans a day may help to protect the nervous system, according to a new animal study published by Current Topics in Nutraceutical Research.
 The research suggests that adding pecans to your diet may delay the progression of age-related motor neuron degeneration.
 Vitamin E, a natural antioxidant found in pecans, may provide a key element Antioxidants are nutrients found in foods that help protect against cell damage, and studies have shown, can help fight disease like Alzheimer’s, Parkinson’s, cancer, and heart disease.
 The study was conducted at the Center of Cellular Neurobiology at the University of Massachusetts Lowell.

-Breast Cancer.
 Pecans are a rich source of oleic acid, the same type of fatty acid found in olive oil.
 Researchers from Northwestern University in Chicago recently found in laboratory tests that oleic acid has the ability to suppress the activity of a gene in cells thought to trigger breast cancer.
 While this area of study is still in its early stages, the researchers say it could eventually translate into a recommendation to eat more foods rich in oleic acid, like pecans and olive oil.
 A one-ounce serving of pecans provides about 25% more oleic acid than a one-tablespoon serving of olive oil.

-Heart Health.
 Researchers from Loma Linda University in California and New Mexico State University in Las Cruces, New Mexico, have confirmed that when pecans are part of the daily diet, levels of “bad” cholesterol in the blood go down.
 Pecans get their cholesterol-lowering ability from both the type of fat they contain and the presence of beta-sitosterol, a natural cholesterol-lowering compound.
 Eating 1 ½ ounces of pecans a day (27 to 30 pecan halves – about a fistful), along with a heart-healthy diet, can reduce the risk of heart disease.

-Weight Control.
 Contrary to the widely held, but mistaken belief that “nuts are fattening,” several population studies found that as nut consumption increased, body fat actually decreased.
 And clinical studies have confirmed that conclusion, finding that eating nuts actually resulted in lower weights.
 One study from Harvard School of Public Health discovered that people following a weight-loss diet that contained 35% of calories from fat, including pecans as a fat source, were able to keep weight off longer than people following a traditionally recommended lower fat diet.
 With their super nutrition profile and low-carb content, pecans also make a perfect choice for people following low-carb weight-loss plans.

 Pecans Instead of Meat